crownstone/website/business/06-asset-tracking.md

 {% include snippets/centered-text-home-begin background='light'%}

-We can deliver additional support such as **configuration** within your backend or by providing a **custom uplink** towards your backend on a case by case basis.
+We can deliver additional support such as **configuration** within your backend or by providing a **custom uplink** towards your backend on a case-by-case basis.
-We can also provide you with a service level agreement for your application which defines monitoring services for our hardware or our services, include updates of the Crownstone hub software, or implement other application demands.
+We can also provide you with a service level agreement for your application which defines monitoring services for our hardware or our services, includes updates of the Crownstone hub software, or implement other application demands.

 {% include snippets/centered-text-home-end %}